-Here are the steps to setting up a square 4 inch thick patio with concrete forms.
-Below these steps you will also find advice on setting up different shaped designs.
+Steps to set-up a square, 4 inch-thick, patio with concrete forms.
+Below these steps, find advice for setting up different shaped designs.

-Tightly pull the string line around all four stakes and secure by wrapping the string around the final stake.
-Set the string line's height at the height you want your patio.
-This string is the guide that will ensure that the forms are straight.
+Tightly pull the string line around all four stakes where marked and secure by wrapping the string around the final stake.
+This string is the guide that will ensure the concrete forms are straight.

-Using your hammer, nail the forms up to the outside of the string line (the string will be on the inside where you pour the concrete).
-Use more stakes to secure the forms up to the string line so that the concrete will not bow the form out.
+Match the 2X4 forms up to the outside of the string line (the string will be on the inside where you pour the concrete).
+Use the maul and pound new stakes behind the form starting at each end of the 2X4.
+Include at least one stake each 6 feet so the concrete will not bow the form out.

-You will need to raise the forms off the ground and nail them to the stakes to make sure that they are flush with the string line.
+Raise the forms off the ground and nail them to the stakes to make sure they are flush with the string line.
 Don't worry about the forms being lifted off of the ground.
 You will build up the ground during the final grade.
-Here is a picture of what the forms will look like raised up off of the ground and secured with the stakes:
+Here is a picture of what the forms look like raised up off of the ground and secured with the stakes:

-After you set-up your concrete forms, the next step in the process is compacting the fill and making a final grade.
+After setting up concrete forms, the next step in diy concrete is compacting the fill and making a final grade.